| CVE |

 CVSS v3.1 |

-| In Android for MSM, Firefox OS for MSM, QRD Android, with all Android releases from CAF using the Linux kernel, in a video driver, a race condition exists which can potentially lead to a buffer overflow. |
+| In all Qualcomm products with Android releases from CAF using the Linux kernel, a race condition exists in a driver potentially leading to a use-after-free condition. |

 | A domain cleanup issue was discovered in the C xenstore daemon (aka cxenstored) in Xen through 4.9.x.
 When shutting down a VM with a stubdomain, a race in cxenstored may cause a double-free.
 The xenstored daemon may crash, resulting in a DoS of any parts of the system relying on it (including domain creation / destruction, ballooning, device changes, etc.). |